 Mental health support still ranks highest in priority amongst today’s bankers.
 In light of this, our research found that 43% of banks now have measures to foster and champion employee wellbeing.
 After launching an initiative that offers free online therapy courses to employees, NatWest saw 5,500 staff sign up in its first six months.
 Likewise, Lloyds is offering their employees free access to the meditation app, Headspace.

 Even so, 32% of investment bankers would like greater support for mental health, including regular check-ins and offers of medical consultations.

 Offering this kind of support has its benefits at the corporate level as well as the personal.
 For Bank of America, maintaining in-office wellness programs and health-related assessments, like the Health Risk Assessment, has resulted in a 10% decrease in healthcare costs for the firm over a two-year period.

 Moreover, a recent Deloitte report found that 47% of young professionals view mental health support as one of the most important factors when selecting a future employer.

 For banks, offering this kind of support is essential for retaining key talent and enhancing overall productivity.
 At the end of the day, this can only benefit the banks themselves and boost their bottom line.

-Positive change is certainly taking place.
+Positive change is certainly taking place and many companies are actively trying to reduce burnout.
 There’s a range of different approaches – whether it’s flexible working, productivity software or additional mental health support – but, bankers are still looking for more.
 It’s not necessarily the hours, or the pay-outs, but rather the type of work they’re doing that matters most to today’s investment bankers.